 - Curretage & Electrodessication

 - Mohs Surgery

 - Interferon Injections

 Mohs Micrographic Surgery

 There are five standard methods for the treatment of skin cancers.
 The two nonsurgical treatments are Cryotherapy (deep freezing) and radiation therapy.
 The three surgical methods include simple excision, physical destruction (curettage with electrodesiccation) and Mohs micrographic surgery.
-Newer methods under investigation include photodynamic therapy and immunochemotherapy.
+New methods under investigation include immunochemotherapy.

 Risks of Mohs Micrographic Surgery

 The treatment of each skin cancer must be individualized, taking into consideration such factors as patient’s age, location of the cancer, type of skin cancer and whether or not the cancer has been treated previously.
 In some instances, more than one type of therapy may be appropriate.
 But in most cases, only one or two are necessary for a particular skin cancer.